-City of London Sinfonia is led artistically by Alexandra Wood (Creative Director & Orchestra Leader) and Michael Collins (Principal Conductor).
+City of London Sinfonia is led artistically by Alexandra Wood (Creative Director & Orchestra Leader).

 Alexandra Wood Creative Director & Orchestra Leader